-That the Board of Public Utilities recommend that the City Council:
+That the City Council:

-- 1. Accept a \$50,000 CEC grant through SCPPA for the installation of electric vehicle charging infrastructure at City Hall; - Approve the use of Greenhouse Gas (GHG) allowance proceeds to pay for Riverside Public Utilities' share of capital infrastructure in the estimated amount of \$28,225 for Work Order No. 1508874; and - 3.
+- 1. Accept a \$50,000 CEC grant through SCPPA for the installation of electric vehicle charging infrastructure at City Hall; - 2.
+Approve the use of Greenhouse Gas (GHG) allowance proceeds to pay for Riverside Public Utilities' share of capital infrastructure in the estimated amount of \$28,225 for Work Order No. 1508874; and - 3.
 Approve the use of Public Benefits Funds to pay for energy consumption by electric vehicle customers during a 16 month period of research and development in the estimated amount of \$15,000.